 From the outset, Aboriginal people have contributed signiﬁcantly to events at the Arboretum.
-A 'Welcome to Country' speech by a local Traditional Custodian has been included in the opening ceremonies of the Festival of the Forests over successive years.
 The custodians have also participated in the festivals and school holiday activities, along with other local Aboriginal performers.

 At the Arboretum's opening ceremony on 1 February 2013, Adrian Brown, Ngunawal Traditional Custodian, conducted a Smoking Ceremony to cleanse the site, and Wally Bell, Chair of Buru Ngunawal Aboriginal Corporation, and Traditional Custodian, gave the 'Welcome to Country' speech.